SubstantialCattle5/ReactNotes/GettingStarted/GettingStarted.md

 ![Comparision](reactvsvjs.png)

+## Side Effects

+You’ve likely performed data fetching, subscriptions, or manually changing the DOM from React components before.
+We call these operations “side effects” (or “effects” for short) because they can affect other components and can’t be done during rendering.

 ## Fun Functions

 Not really next-gen JavaScript, but also important: JavaScript array functions like map() , filter() , reduce() etc.

 The following page gives a good overview over the various methods you can use on the array prototype - feel free to click through them and refresh your knowledge as required: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array

 Particularly important in this course are: